Drafting a picture-perfect budget is only half the battle if you want to keep your spending in check.

 4. Regular fees

 Are you responsible for obligations payable quarterly or annually?
-If so, it’s best to divide the total by three or 12, respectively, to figure out the monthly amount.
-Then, store the necessary funds away so you won’t be caught off-guard.
+If so, it’s best to divide the quarterly payment by three or the annual payment by 12 to figure out a monthly amount.
+Then, set aside the necessary funds each month so you won’t be caught off-guard when the payments come due.

 Examples of such expenses include homeowner association fees and subscriptions.
 If your HOA fee is $300 quarterly, $100 should automatically be set aside each month to take care of the expense when it arises.